Government aid in connection with coronavirus: Americans are warned of fraud - ForumDaily

 On the subject: The threat of the era of coronavirus: how to protect credit card data when shopping online

-The IRS also reminds retirees, who normally do not have to file tax returns, that no action is required on their part to receive the $ 1200 payment.
+The IRS is also reminding retirees, who usually don't have to file a tax return, that no action is required on their part to receive the $1200 payment.
 Elderly people should be especially careful during this period.
-The IRS reminds retirees, including SSA-1099 and RRB-1099 recipients, that no one in the agency will contact them by phone, email, mail, or in person asking for any information to make a payment from the government.
-The IRS will automatically send $ 1200 to retirees - no additional action or information is required to obtain it.
+The IRS reminds retirees, including recipients of Forms SSA-1099 and RRB-1099, that no one from the agency will contact them by telephone, email, mail or in person requesting any information to make a payment from the government.
+The IRS will automatically send retirees $1200—no additional action or information is required to receive it.

 The IRS reminds taxpayers that scammers can:

-• use the words Stimulus Check or Stimulus Payment.
-In this case, the official term for a government payment is economic impact payment;
+- use the words Stimulus Check or Stimulus Payment.
+At the same time, the official term for government payments is economic impact payment;

 Reporting Coronavirus-related or Other Phishing Attempts

-Those who received emails, SMS, messages on social networks or recorded other attempts by scammers to steal his personal data, acting as IRS or the Electronic Federal Tax Payment System (EFTPS), should forward all information from scammers to phishing@irs.gov.
+Anyone who has received emails, text messages, social media messages, or other attempts by scammers to steal their identity under the guise of the IRS or Electronic Federal Tax Payment System (EFTPS) should forward all information from the scammers to [email protected].

 Taxpayers are advised not to get in touch with scammers online or by phone.
 Learn more about reporting potential scams at Report Phishing and Online Fraud at IRS.gov.